Steve Abhaya (Brooks) – Poetry Prose & Art

 Dear Nadja is autobiographical writing, from 1982, a kind of journalese, that became Borderwalker, seven years later.

-“Dear Nadja was written as letters to my sister, Nadja, who doesn’t exist and never did, but when I thought of killing her off, there were those who demanded I not do that.
+“Dear Nadja was written as letters to my sister, Nadja, who doesn’t exist and never did, but when I thought of killing her off, several demanded I not do that.
 She’s as real as the narrator, who lived another kind of life, a long time ago.”

 Download here: